iamprecieee/scissor-app/README.md

-The Scissor App is a Flask-based URL shortener web application that shortens long URLs to more convenient and secure "short URLs" and "custom URLs", with user management functionality and rate limiting.
+## Description
+Scissor is a URL shortener application which takes a long URL as input and provides a shortened version of the URL.
+The application is built using Flask, a Python web framework, and uses SQLAlchemy for the ORM (Object-Relational Mapping) layer and SQLite as the database.
+The application also uses Flask-Migrate for handling database schema migrations, which makes it easier to adapt the database schema as the application evolves over time.